tatecarson/ATMI-Presentation-Marp/index.md

 - Edit sounds to match visuals, use advanced editing techniques.

 <!--
-## Key Takeaway:
-- Exercises provide hands-on practice and reinforce lecture concepts, such as sourcing assets, sound editing, and audio's role in gameplay.
+- Exercises provide hands-on practice and reinforce lecture concepts, such as sourcing assets, sound editing, and understanding audio's role in gameplay.

  -->